idlist/insert-sb-to-sass/README.md

 I really liked Sass for it being concise and having dense information.
 However, there are some pain points that I cannot ignore over times:

-- Sass have somewhat less tooling support (especially when it comes to other libraries or frameworks that let you use Sass but didn't do very well with the integration);
+- Sass have somewhat less tooling support (especially when it comes to other libraries or frameworks that *supports* Sass but didn't do very well in their toolings);
 - Sometimes CSS is enough, but switching between Sass and CSS is a bit of hassle.
-- Somethimes CSS can get very long, yet Sass doesn't have a multi-line syntax.
+- Sometimes CSS can get very long, yet Sass doesn't have a multi-line syntax.

 ## Limitations